hevmarriott/DNAscanv2/README.md

 * Manta 1.6.0 (optional, needed only if interested in structural variants)
 * MELT v2.2.2 (optional, needed only if interested in mobile insertion elements)
 * ExpansionHunter = 3.2.2 (optional, needed only if interested in known motif expansions)
-* ExpansionHunter Denovo = 0.9.0 (optional, needed only if interested in non-reference/novel motif discovery)
+* ExpansionHunter Denovo = 0.9.0 (optional, needed only if interested in non-reference/novel hort tandem repeat motif discovery)
 * Bcftools >= 1.9 (optional, needed only if interested in performing custom variant filtering and calls report)
 * Annovar "Version >= $Date: 2016-02-01 00:11:18 -0800 (Mon, 1 Feb 2016)" (optional, needed only if interested in performing variant annotation)
 * AnnotSV = 3.0.8 (optional, needed only if interested in performing variant annotation)